Tokushōryū Makoto: Early career

 In his fourth year in university he made the decision to join Kise stable and first stepped into the ring for the January 2009 tournament, along with other contemporaries such as Takarafuji, Kimikaze and Takanoiwa.
 Despite his successes in amateur sumo, he never achieved student yokozuna status so was not allowed to enter professional sumo at an elevated rank (see makushita tsukedashi) and had to start at the bottom of the ranks.

-His skill and experience allowed him a string of winning tournaments from his entry into sumo, and he also took the bottom division jonokuchi championship in his debut tournament, with a 6-1 score without a playoff(which is very rare in Sumo), followed by a perfect 7–0 sandanme championship in September of that same year.
+His skill and experience gave him a string of winning tournaments from his entry into sumo, and he also took the bottom division jonokuchi championship in his debut tournament, with a 6-1 score without a playoff (which is very rare in sumo), followed by a perfect 7–0 sandanme championship in September of that same year.
 He was promoted to the makushita division in the November tournament following his championship.
 He spent all of 2010 in makushita and had only two losing tournaments until reaching makushita 2 in November of that year.
 Though on the cusp of being promoted to the salaried ranks of jūryō, he only managed a 1–6 record.
-He changed his ring name from his surname to his current one in January 2011.
+He changed his ring name from his surname to Tokushōryū in January 2011.
 He spent most of 2011 working his way through makushita much as he had in 2010.
 On reaching makushita 1 in the September tournament he put in an impressive 5–2 record and achieve promotion to jūryō on his second chance.

 In his first jūryō tournament in November 2011 he garnered a lot of attention by winning his first seven bouts, however he lost four in a row after that, ending with a 10–5.
 This was followed by a disastrous 2–13 record for the January 2012 tournament, largely due to a knee injury, which dropped him back to makushita.
 He fought back with a 4–3 record in the following March tournament and earned re-promotion to jūryō.
 From this point on he managed to work his way through jūryō posting mostly winning records.
 This continued up until the May 2013 tournament, where he achieved a strong 12–3 record and almost took the jūryō championship, only losing it to Kotoyūki on the last day of the tournament.
 This was still enough to earn him promotion to the top-tier makuuchi division for the July 2013 tournament.